GavFeng/anime-manga_website/README.md

 # Features
 Website that Fetches and displays popular Anime/Manga

-Ultizes Jikan API to get and filter Popular/Upcoming/Airing Anime as well as getting the details of specific Anime/Manga
+Utilizes Jikan API to get and filter Popular/Upcoming/Airing Anime as well as getting the details of specific Anime/Manga

 Anime:
 ![screenshot](AnimeMangaWebsiteScreenShot1.png)